Google’s secretive ATAP lab is imagining the future of smart devices

 As initially conceived, ATAP focused on mobile technology—an artifact of its origins within Motorola during the brief period when Google owned the venerable phone maker.
 In 2014, Google sold Motorola to Lenovo.
 But it held onto ATAP—not a huge shock given the group’s focus on cutting-edge research.

-Another new dynamic came into play two years later, when Google formed a unified hardware group with responsibility for products such as Pixel phones and Home speakers (and, later, the Nest smart-home portfolio).
+Another new dynamic came into play two years later, when Google formed a unified hardware group with responsibility for products such as Pixel phones and Home speakers (and, later, the Nest smart home portfolio).
 ATAP became part of this operation, which is headed by former Motorola executive Rick Osterloh.

 All of this change called for a new ATAP mandate more in line with Google’s overarching game plan for hardware.
 “When I came here, I thought there were a lot of really, really interesting projects,” says Kaufman.
 “It was just cool stuff.
 But there wasn’t really a cohesive vision or strategy.
-And I think if you want to have impact at a company like Google, you need to have a bit more focused.
-There’s that great [Wayne] Gretzky quote—don’t go to where the puck is, go to where the puck is going to be.
+And I think if you want to have impact at a company like Google, you need to have a bit more focus.
+There’s that great [Wayne] Gretzky quote—’don’t go to where the puck is, go to where the puck is going to be.’
 If I wanted to influence Google, then I had to be really, really tightly aligned with Rick Osterloh’s vision, and how he sees things.”

 To Kaufman and his ATAP colleagues, it was pretty clear where the puck was going.
 Some, he says, call it ambient computing; others either the fourth or fifth wave of computing.
-Whatever the name, they’re talking about the post-PC, post-smarthone world where devices of all kinds sport sensors and at least a modicum of their own intelligence, and cloud computing ties everything together.
+Whatever the name, they’re talking about the post-PC, post-smartphone world where devices of all kinds sport sensors and at least a modicum of their own intelligence, and cloud computing ties everything together.

 None of that was a revelation.
 Nor did it automatically provide boundaries that would guide ATAP in a unique direction.
 “The mission that we got excited about,” says Kaufman, was “could we make Google hardware as helpful as Google software?”